 No matter the scale you’re working on, we offer bulk hemp products to suit your production needs.
 View our selection online or contact us for more details.

-At Earthy Now, we’re proud to offer competitive pricing.
+At Earthy Now, we’re proud to offer competitive pricing for our wholesale partners.
 All our hemp products are organic, affordable, pure, and federally compliant.
 From seed to harvest, we focus on quality at every stage of the production process.
 Call us toll-free or browse our selection today.
 We’re proud to have you as a member of the family!